maheshbasnet089/maheshbasnet089/README.md

 I'm a Full-Stack Web Developer 💻, Content Writer ✍️, and Pentester 🧑‍💻.
 </h2>

-Hey there, it's me mahesh often called as manish from Nepal.
+Hey there, it's me mahesh aka manish from Nepal.
 I love to know how things works under the hood in detail.

 ### 🤝 Connect with me: